Madhouse-Wallet/madhouse-cdk-deploy/fargate-with-alb/docker/README.md

 The only command to run is this here: madhouse-cdk-deploy\fargate-with-alb\docker>

- docker build --build-arg TOKEN=myGHaccessToken -t wallet-frontend .
+ docker build --build-arg BRANCH=branch-to-deploy -t wallet-frontend .

 I then launch the image from docker desktop.